senisioi/rollingupdateinstall/README.md

  By forking the <a href="https://github.com/oracle/docker-images">Oracle git-hub project</a> and using the supplied <i>make</i> you can easily build HAproxy configurations of your own for any app and language.

-Video for running the rolling update tool agains the sample app found <a href="https://www.youtube.com/watch?v=cags1HnRHZM">here</a>.
+Video for running the rolling update tool against the sample app found <a href="https://www.youtube.com/watch?v=cags1HnRHZM">here</a>.

 If you are interested in Docker container persistence worth checking out <a href="https://github.com/mikarinneoracle/sw-appliance/blob/master/README.md">this one</a>, too!